RWANDA – The Trip

 SIM cards for East Africa SIM cards best from the official store – best rate, best for registering as doing it yourself is a nightmare.
 Avoid buying at borders.

 South Africa: Main routes and all towns have good reception.
-Zambia, Zimbabwe and Malawi similar but patches without.
+Zambia, Zimbabwe and Malawi are similar but patches without.
 All resorts have reception, some not good enough if working.

-Chose the local SIM with most coverage in each country, Telcom in SA (shares cellphone towers with MTN and have a cheaper data package.
+Chose the local SIM with the most coverage in each country, Telcom in SA (shares cellphone towers with MTN and has a cheaper data package.
 Vodacom and MTN have the greatest coverage), Econet in Zim, Airtel in Zambia, Uganda and Malawi, Vodacom in Tanzania and Safaricom in Kenya (associated with Safaricom is the mpesa app, that has many functions including an online visa card, stores money making payments very easy).

 Capital.
 Kigali